 Tiaki is an initiative that actively encourages international and domestic travellers to experience New Zealand in a way that keeps everyone safe, protects our environment, respects our culture and protects the country for future generations.

 Sharing Māori culture

 We recognise Māori culture as a foundation of New Zealand's heritage and a key element of Air New Zealand's culture.
 As the national carrier, we are in a unique position to embrace and share Māori culture with New Zealanders and overseas visitors.
-We regularly use Te Reo to greet our customers and Air New Zealanders are growing the range of words and phrases they use to express their pride in the language.
+We take pride in greeting our customers in te reo and Air New Zealanders are committed to increasing skills and usage of Māori language and culture.

-The 'Tohu Reo' pin, which acknowledges the wearer as a fluent Te Reo speaker, is worn by speakers across the country and continues to be a highlight of our support for Māori language.
+The 'Tohu Reo' pin, which acknowledges the wearer as a fluent te reo speaker, is worn by speakers across the country and continues to be a highlight of our support for Māori language.
 The Tohu Reo received a Nga Aho Purple pin at the New Zealand Best Design awards 2017.
 The 150 Māori Ambassadors across the organisation provide support and encouragement to share, market and promote Māori culture and language across the airline.
-New cabin crew intakes across our short haul, mid haul, and long haul fleets, along with family, celebrate their training graduation ceremony on the Te Manuakanuka o Hoturoa marae.
+New cabin crew intakes across our short haul, mid haul, and long haul fleets, along with family, celebrate their training graduation ceremony on the Te Mānukanuka o Hoturoa marae.

 We have increased content promoting Māori culture, language, and success across information distribution channels such as the Kia Ora magazine, Inflight Entertainment, and domestic route screens.
 In partnership with NZ Māori Tourism, we have also created the Kia Rere app.
 The app has a range of interactive features including audio learning and the ability to create a mihimihi and share the user's journey in te reo Māori.